Skip to Main Content

 • Climate change, global warming, greenhouse effect

-• Impacts: sea-level rise, extreme weather, reduced biodiversity
+• Impacts: sea-level rise, extreme weather, reduced biodiversity, water scarcity

 • Greenhouse gases: carbon dioxide (CO2), methane